HyenaMC/rsync-over-wg/README.md

 # WireGuard File Sync Action

-This GitHub Action connects to a WireGuard network and syncs files from a repository to a remote server.
+This GitHub Action connects to a WireGuard network and syncs files from a repository to a remote server using the `egor-tensin/setup-wireguard@v1` action for WireGuard setup.

 ## Features

-- Connect to a WireGuard network automatically
+- Connect to a WireGuard network automatically using `egor-tensin/setup-wireguard@v1`
 - Sync files from any branch or tag to a remote server
 - Two sync modes: overwrite (only update existing files) or clean_copy (delete non-existent files)
 - Flexible exclusion and protection rules